 Arlington is fortunate to have a wonderful specimen of the American Elm right on the grounds of Town Hall.
 This venerable tree needs more care than our limited town budget can supply, however, and interested citizens are taking steps to establish a fund for its long-term maintenance.
 This tree is an important feature of the historic Town Hall and its gardens, and we want it to be around for future generations to enjoy.

 Many public and private groups have been working hard to identify and develop American Elms that are resistant to Dutch Elm Disease (DED).
-New Jersey-based Princeton Nurseries sells three varieties of DED-resistant trees: Ulmus americana “New Harmony and U. americana “Valley Forge” were developed at the U.S. National Arboretum; U. americana ” Princeton” is a disease-resistant elm developed by the nursery itself.
-You can learn more about these trees at www.princetonnurseries.com.
-In New Hampshire, the Elm Research Institute (www.libertyelm.com or 1-800-FOR ELMS) sells their DED-resistant American Liberty Elms to public and private customers.
+New Jersey-based Princeton Nurseries sells three varieties of DED-resistant trees: Ulmus americana “New Harmony and U. americana “Valley Forge” were developed at the U.S. National Arboretum; U. americana ” Princeton” is a disease-resistant elm developed by Princeton Nurseries.
+In New Hampshire, the Elm Research Institute, at www.libertyelm.com or 1-800-FOR ELMS, sells their DED-resistant American Liberty Elms to public and private customers.
 ERI has a “matching tree grant program” that provides small elms, for planting on public lands, at no cost to municipalities designated by private purchasers of larger trees.
 Programs like these offer hope that the American Elm, one of the noblest shade trees, is indeed making a comeback.